ViviQD/ViviComm-Doc/README.md

 ## Installation

-To set up a local copy of the ViviQD Chat project, follow these steps:
+To set up a local copy of the ViviComm project, follow these steps:

 1. **Clone the Repository:**